 If you are applying for a visa as a spouse, partner or fiancée of a UK citizen, you may have already come across the Financial Requirement £18,600.
 It is controversial, unpopular and looks like it’s here to stay.
 You have to meet it at the initial visa stage, during extension and permanent residency.
-In short, you need income of £18, 600 per year (more if any children are included in your visa application), or savings of £62,500 held for 6 months; or you may use various combinations of income sources and savings.
+In short, you and/or your partner need income of £18,600 per year (more if any children are included in your visa application), or savings of £62,500 held for 6 months; or you may use various combinations of income sources and savings.

 British partner employed in the UK: